DimuthIndeewara/SF-Fire-Incidents-Analysis/README.md

 **Research Question 2** - How does seasonal temperature variation influence the occurrence of fire incidents in San Francisco?

 **Research Question 3** - How effective are fire stations in reaching the highest fire incident locations within optimal response times, as analyzed through isochrone mapping?

+### Dashboard
+A dashboard is created using the R Shiny package to visualize and interact with the datasets and the analysis.
+The dashboard offers different filtering methods and real-time data exploration.
+The dashboard is designed to interact with users’ input and responses by providing graphs, tables, maps, patterns of fire incidents and relevant data instantly.